-Whether or not you are required by law to carry insurance on your UTV depends on what state you live in, where you will be riding your vehicle and what you use your ATV for.
+Whether or not you are required by law to carry insurance on your UTV depends on what state you live in, where you will be riding your vehicle, and what you use your ATV for.
 States that do require coverage almost always have a minimum liability insurance requirement.

-If you are using your UTV for work related reasons, you may be required to carry commercial vehicle insurance and your coverage minimums may be higher than if you are only using it for personal use.
+If you are using your UTV for work-related reasons, you may be required to carry commercial vehicle insurance, and your coverage minimums may be higher than if you were only using it for personal use.

 Not all states require insurance for riding on privately owned land, but many require insurance if you will be riding in state parks or other state-owned land.

 Whether or not you are required to have coverage, purchasing a policy could be a wise decision.
-Because these vehicles were designed to carry passengers, a collision or roll-over in your vehicle can result in injuries to you and others who are riding along.
+Because these vehicles were designed to carry passengers, a collision or rollover in your vehicle can result in injuries to you and others who are riding along.

 Many UTV accidents and injuries cannot be prevented.
 Most are caused by human errors like driver inexperience, reckless driving and carelessness.
 Following a few simple safety protocols can greatly reduce your risk of experiencing an accident while enjoying time on your side-by- side: